contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 The couple should share this information with guests well before the sealing.

 _Flowers._ The couple and their guests should not wear flowers during the sealing ceremony.
-Flowers may be worn outside the temple for photographs after the ceremony.
+Flowers may be worn outside the temple.
 The couple should share this information with guests well before the sealing.

 #### 27.3.2.7 Exchanging Rings after a Temple Sealing